-Number five, Judas is also the greatest lesson of forebearing patient love as we see the Lord reaching out even at the last to say..."Friend."
+Number five, Judas is also the greatest lesson of forbearing patient love as we see the Lord reaching out even at the last to say, "Friend."

 And finally, Judas is the greatest example of the deceitfulness and fruitlessness of hypocrisy.
 He is the John 15 branch with no fruit, cut off, thrown into the fire.
 And so good at it that even the eleven couldn't tell.
 He faked it, but in the end that son of perdition died and went to his own place and the place he's in is the severest of hell's torments because he was exposed to the greatest light.

-Don't be a hypocrite, coming and not believing and being hardened is a Judas-kind of hypocrisy.
+Don't be a hypocrite.
+Coming and not believing and being hardened is a Judas kind of hypocrisy.
 Don't be content with an outward association without Christ in the heart.
 That is the unimaginable magnitude of a Judas sin that results in the severest eternal judgment.
-The heathen world could never produce a Judas, he can only appear in the bright light of Christianity.
+The heathen world could never produce a Judas.
+He can only appear in the bright light of Christianity.
 That kind of person can only be produced close to Christ.
-And so, the severest punishments of hell are reserved for those who never believed but associated with Christ.
+So, the severest punishments of hell are reserved for those who never believed but associated with Christ.
 And the tragedy of his life lies in the possibility of his success.

-In summing it up we could say it this way, still as of old, man by himself is priced for 30 pieces, Judas sold himself, not Christ.
+In summing it up we could say it this way: Still as of old, man by himself is priced for thirty pieces.
+Judas sold himself, not Christ.
 Let's pray.